UKPLab/coling2018_fake-news-challenge/README.md

 It was further developed and enhanced by [Felix Caspelherr](mailto:felixc@shared-files.de) in scope of his master thesis.
 The code was additionaly modified and extended for the submission to the "[27th International Conference on Computational Linguistics (COLING 2018)](https://coling2018.org/)":
-A Retrospective Analysis of the Fake News Challenge Stance Detection Task (Link  to the paper)
+"[A Retrospective Analysis of the Fake News Challenge Stance Detection Task] (https://arxiv.org/pdf/1806.05180.pdf)"
 ## Requirements

 * Software dependencies